 Google Chrome is a web browser developed by Google and is again free to download and use.
 Within this browser there are options to 'store' your credentials and bookmarks in the Cloud and this does then of course give Google this data to further add to the profile.
 We also noticed that Chrome (unlike other browsers) created several local files storing your search history, browser history, and so on for reasons unknown.
 The files are unprotected meaning that we (or any malicious or otherwise software) can easily read them to obtain this information.
 At the time of writing we also noted weak protection of your stored passwords, but this isn't specific to Chome and several other browsers are also easy to crack.

-So Google know what you search, what you view and for how long and how often, what you buy, what you look at but don't buy, how often you buy something, what you read, what you post and what posts you read, what pictures and video's you view, how often and from what websites.
+So Google know what you search, what you view and for how long and how often, what you buy, what you look at but don't buy, how often you buy something, what you read, what you post and what posts you read, what pictures and video's you view, how often and from what websites which is what everyone expected, but wait, google recently were exposed by the EFF for using methods to bypass Apple's protection and capture users screens.
+Read the linked article HERE for more details.

 Bing & Yahoo